saraa-sunny/diabetes-risk-prediction/README.md

 # Diabetes risk prediction

+A simple, visual, and interactive web app that explores how everyday health factors influence diabetes risk — powered by machine learning.

 ## Problem statement
 Diabetes is a condition that happens when your blood sugar (glucose) is too high.
 It develops when your pancreas doesn’t make enough insulin or any at all, or when your body isn’t responding to the effects of insulin properly.